 * I may have missed something, but why didn't Cocteau just get an assassin instead of [[AxCrazy Phoenix]]?
 If he wanted Edgar Friendly dead he could have gotten someone who would listen to him?
 Did they not have anyone in cryostasis who would follow instructions if they were paid?
 It seems massively stupid to get someone who was crazy, make him [[UpToEleven crazier]], more powerful, and [[TooDumbToLive then release him]]?

 ** He may have been gearing up for another round of power-grabbing/civil rights reductions by creating a problem illustrating that the San Angeles government didn't have a powerful enough police force and/or a tight enough hold on its citizens.
-It's also possible (and probable) that he was simply blinded by his hatred for Edgar Friendly to the point where he was unwillingly to settle for anything less than overkill.
+It's also possible (and probable) that he was simply blinded by his hatred for Edgar Friendly to the point where he was unwilling to settle for anything less than overkill.

 *** ^Exactly.
 Cocteau was trying to kill two birds with one stone.
 Eliminate Edgar Friendly, and inject a little chaos into his utopian society so he could justify another power grab.
 Cocteau figured Phoenix could accomplish both those goals at once.
 The hitch in his plan is that Cocteau didn't really understand Phoenix.
 Because he comes from (as one troper on this page amusingly put it) a hippie idiot future full of hippie idiots, he views "violent" people as little more than trained attack dogs.
 He can't comprehend that someone like Phoenix (or someone like Spartan for that matter) could be both capable of violence ''and'' intelligent in their own right.

-** For all his power, scheming and posturing, Cocteau is horribly about the way real criminals act.
+** For all his power, scheming and posturing, Cocteau is horribly clueless about the way real criminals act.
 He simply didn't understand EvilIsNotAToy.

 ** By the same token, why wake up Spartan?
 Does the FBI no longer exist?
 San Angeles doesn't even cover all of California, much less the entire country--why not bring in the CHP/state police/whatever successor organization exists?
 Or even ask the cops up in San Francisco for help?
 This part of the plot only works if ''no other law enforcement agencies anywhere in the United States'' are capable of handling someone like Phoenix.